WordPress Core Dev Environment Toolkit: A Faster Path to Your First Core Contribution

 Call for contributions

 All of these projects are open for future contributions, and you are encouraged to get involved.
 Feel free to share your thoughts in the comments, on GithubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/, or join the #meta-playground WordPress.org slackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. channel.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/, or join the #metaMeta Meta is a term that refers to the inside workings of a group.
+For us, this is the team that works on internal WordPress sites like WordCamp Central and Make WordPress.-playground WordPress.org slackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/ channel.

 Props to the following editors and co-creators of this post: @cbringmann, @annezazu